In this lesson you’ll learn how to use ‘concession’ with linkers like ‘although’ and ‘though’.

 - ‘Although I agree that plastic should be banned, I think this will be very difficult to achieve’.

-How can I use concession in writing?
+How to use ‘although’ for concession in IELTS writing

 In conclusion, although there may be additional costs involved in providing a school bus service, I think that this option has a number of benefits for both parents and children.

-You can use concession in Task 2:
+You can show concession in Task 2:

 - When you want to say that the other side may be right or has a good point (but you don’t agree with it!).